HaithemH/Computer_Vision_from_Scratch/README.md

-# Learn computer vision from the scratch
+# Learn computer vision from scratch

 ## In this Tutos we will cover the following topics: